ehmry/genode/README.md

 nix-repl> :b run.fpu
 nix-repl> :q

-$ nix-build <GENODE_DIR>/default.nix -A run.thread
+$ nix-build -A run.thread
+$ nix-build repos/libports/ports -A libc
+$ nix-build repos/ports/ports -A dosbox
 ```

 I've been rebasing and squashing and forcing pushes to the Github repo to
-get Hydra working just right, so I apologize if it makes it hard to follow.
+get Hydra working just right, so I apologize if that makes it hard to follow.

+Booting NOVA tests was working previously, but I'm in the process of reorganizing
+functions for building libraries and components, when that is finished, then I
+get back to system building and booting.

-I started with everything in a single namespace broken up by repo,
+I started with everything in a single namespace broken up by repo, like base.core,
-like base.core, os.init, demo.app.scout, but now everything is in
+ os.init, demo.app.scout, but now everything is in libs, pkgs, test, and run.
-libs, pkgs, test, and run.
-Only pkgs and run are exported in the 'default.nix'
+Only pkgs and run are exported in the 'default.nix' entry expression.

-entry expression, as libs and test are not usefull in and of themselves (thats
-not entirely true of test but I'll deal with that another way).
+When I say entry expression I mean files that can be loaded directly by nix-build.
+Currently the only real entry expressions are the top-level default.nix and the port
+directories in the libports and ports repos.

 ## Todo
 - Append git revision info to version string.